Using groundwater modelling software to produce wastewater disposal allowance predictions

 We were asked to help the Whangārei District Council determine the maximum allowable volume of wastewater that could be applied to the Ruakākā wastewater treatment plant disposal block at Rama Road.
-To do this, we monitored groundwater levels and modeled treated wastewater on the block to predict the levels of acceptable application rates without causing adverse effects.
-Using groundwater modeling software to model the hydrogeological system and produce projections helps the Council make informed planning decisions when designing any extensions to the wastewater requirements in Whangārei.
+To do this, we monitored groundwater levels and modelled treated wastewater on the block to predict the levels of acceptable application rates without causing adverse effects.
+Using groundwater modelling software to model the hydrogeological system and produce projections helps the Council make informed planning decisions when designing any extensions to the wastewater requirements in Whangārei.

 As a result of our work, the Council has the necessary information to make informed decisions about what their Rama Road disposal field can accommodate.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Design your career